Alternative Insight

 - Those who suffer from the inequalities don't have the power, the finances, the organization and the political muscle to make their case heard.

 - The system is guided by investment leading to profit, rather than investment leading to public health.
-Investment demands proof that reducing inequalities will encourage investment and provide profits.
+Investment demands proof that reducing inequalities will provide profits.

-- An immense propaganda machine publicizes economic inequality as beneficial for investment and system growth.
+- A propaganda machine publicizes economic inequality as beneficial for investment and growth.

 - The drug and medical industries benefit financially from the supposition that they provide the unique solutions to health problems.
 Large research grants enable them to develop products.
 Afterwards, they convince the public that the investment in the developments must be recouped from the pricing of products.
 The drug and medical institutions discourage solutions other than their own for resolving health problems.